change/aws-swf/index.md

 <br>

 ### Shameless Plug
 This project was supported in very large part by change.org.
 And we are hiring!
-If you want to come work with us and help empower people to Change the world while working on amazing technology [check out our jobs page](http://www.change.org/hiring).
+If you want to come work with us and help empower people to change the world while working on amazing technology [check out our jobs page](http://www.change.org/hiring).